hsf-training/hsf-training-ml-gpu-webpage/index.md

 The aim of this lesson is to:
 - demonstrate how to move an existing machine learning model onto a GPU
-- discuss some of the common issues that come up when using machine learning applicaitons on GPUs
+- discuss some of the common issues that come up when using machine learning applications on GPUs

 > ## The skills we'll focus on:
 >